mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 ## Scenarios - drama processes

-### Vignette to start this section - Drama games and scenario - and response via interviews
+### Vignette - Starting the Alien Drama of the Weean.

 <!-- Choices

-- Something about aliens / feedback?
-Sub- Missions?
-- perhaps a feedback session?
-- Something about drawing on home interests.
-- an example of playtesting?
 - an overview of Mi's interactions on 2019-03-18 - home interests of art, community help, playtesting and being playtested, use of tools, Mi as a social coder compared to others.
 - Or could look at the whole family unit mi, zi and ne - And their interactions with alien narrative. -->